 Access "The Big Book Of Oxbridge Applications" For FREE

-How much does accommodation UK cost?
+How much does accommodation cost in the UK?

 Most university websites have a “living expenses” page (here is the University of Oxford’s for example) and can give you more specifics about the living costs of that particular city and university.